Neaguf/florin-neagu-portfolio/README.md

 Florin Neagu is a software developer focused on modern web and mobile product development, with experience spanning frontend engineering, product iteration, and technical collaboration across business and engineering teams.

-## License

-This project is currently for personal portfolio use and is not distributed under a public license unless explicitly stated otherwise.

----

-Built with care for modern digital experiences and product-focused frontend engineering.